emissary-ingress/emissary/user-guide/knative.md

 # Knative Integration

-[Knative](https://knative.dev/) is a popular Kubernetes-based platform for managing serverless workloads with 3 main components:
+[Knative](https://knative.dev/) is a popular Kubernetes-based platform for managing serverless workloads with 2 main components:
-- Build - Source-to-container build orchestration
 - Eventing - Management and delivery of events
 - Serving - Request-driven compute that can scale to zero